fabricejp/obfuscate/README.md

 ```

-Obfuscate an e-mail address by only leaving two asterisk characters before and after the @ symbol.
+Obfuscate an email address using asterisk characters, and by only leaving two randomly chosen characters visible before and after the @ symbol.

 An example